 By some standards, I had done well.
 I was in my mid 20s and had grossed over $40k in 2007 selling my own designs.

 But this dream life I had created for myself wasn’t such a dream.

 Reality kicks in when you realize how much you’re not making, how long it took you to get there, and how much work you put in.

 I’d been building Funklectic for 3+ years.
 Sewing, designing, slowly finding my footing in an industry I knew nothing about.

 (The scariest part?
 By a lot of standards, in fashion that’s actually really good).

 But you can’t live off $8k a year.

 I couldn’t go on any more not making any $$$.
 I wasn’t willing to go into debt, like so many designers I know have.
-I wasn’t willing to take a second mortage on Marc and I’s home.
+I wasn’t willing to take a second mortgage on our home.
 I wasn’t willing to dip into my 401k like people I know have.

 I wasn’t willing to go bankrupt over this, because I knew that taking money out of all these places was a slippery slope.